 - Half of II's cars never made it past the prototype/concept stage.
 The Ford GT90, Indigo and Mustang Mach III, BMW (Italdesign) Nazca C2, Lamborghini (Italdesign) Cala, the list goes on.

 - The Jaguar XJR-15 in III, which also includes the Italdesign (Alfa Romeo) Scighera (which was only in the PC version, the PSX version used the afformentioned Nazca C2).

 - All over the place in the 2012 Hot Pursuit.
 Among vehicles available are the McLaren F1 (106 produced), the Aston Martin One-77 (77 produced), the Lamborghini Reventon (21 produced), and the Pagani Zonda Cinque (five produced, also featured in the Forza series starting with Horizon).
 The McLaren, Aston Martin, and Pagani are also available as police cars.

-- In Forza Motorsport 2, it is possible (and, judging from the leaderboards, a regular occurrence) to have an online race where all eight players drive a Ferrari F50 GT.
+- In Forza Motorsport, it is possible (and, judging from the leaderboards, a regular occurrence) to have an online race where all sixteen players drive a Ferrari F50 GT.
 In real life, only three were ever built.
 Forza 4 includes several one-off prototype cars like the Lamborghini Miura Concept and the Nissan R390.

 - Microsoft's Combat Flight Simulator 3 has several rare warplanes: the Luftwaffe has the Go-229 and Do-335, the RAF receives the De Havilland Vampire (which historically entered service too late to see action in World War II), and the U.S. gets the P-80 and, most unusually, the Curtiss P-55 Ascender (of which only one prototype was made and flown; poor engine performance [the engine the plane was designed to use was unavailable, so a less powerful engine was installed] kept it at the experimental stage).
 Quite a few third-party add-ons exist that add even more rare planes to that particular game.